senadev42/atwitterscraper/Readme.md

 Almost the entirety of the scraping logic is in utilities/scraper.js while everything else is set up like a typical express server.

+### Hosted version

+A hosted version of this api using render's free tier can be found at https://atwitterscraper.onrender.com with the swagger api documentation hosted at https://atwitterscraper.onrender.com/api-docs.

+This version is limited in that it will take time to spin up since render spins down servers after a period of inactivity, so it will not start automatically.

+Alternatively.
+You can set it up on your own:

 ### Setup

 #### Prerequisites